truenas/documentation/static/includes/apps/AppsDatasets.md

 The app data retained in ix-applications enables TrueNAS to revert to 24.04 with functional applications.
 TrueNAS 24.10 or newer does not use app data in the ix-applications dataset.
-It can be safely removed after fully migrating to 24.10, but apps will not function if reverted to 24.04 without the ix-applications dataset.
+It can be safely removed after fully migrating to 24.10, but apps do not function if reverted to 24.04 without the ix-applications dataset.
 {{< /hint >}}

 **ixVolume Datasets**